pivotal/docs-tap/scst-scan/samples/public-image-compliance.hbs.md

-# Sample public image scan with compliance check
+# Sample public image scan with compliance check for Supply Chain Security Tools - Scan

+This topic includes an example public image scan with compliance check for SCST - Scan.

 ## <a id="public-image-scan"></a> Public image scan